ZijianF/KindaHot/ProjectDocument.md

 ## User Interface

 **Describe your user interface and how it relates to gameplay.
 This can be done via the template.**
+Zijian Feng: Implemented the starting menu, menu after death, and meny after achieving the goal.
+Also implemented the cross hair showing up while aiming.

 ## Movement/Physics